Walk the Talk Award

 Participants in the Leadership Columbus Signature Program have benefited the community at large through the completion of small group projects executed during their 10-month study program.
 The Community Impact Projects reflect leadership in action, and that is why we have created the “Walk the Talk” Awards.

-“Walk the Talk” Awards recipients include:
+“Walk the Talk” Award recipients include:

 Arch City FLOW (2018)

-Group Project Members: Thom Blair, David Carey, Andrew Good, Gregg Peace, Alexis Perrone and Patrick Shepp
+Class of 2018 Group Project Members: Thom Blair, David Carey, Andrew Good, Gregg Peace, Alexis Perrone and Patrick Shepp

 The Arch City FLOW project assisted FLOW (Friends of the Lower Olentangy Watershed) through organizational and social guidance, fundraising and volunteer work.
 In doing so, they were able to increase FLOW’s outreach in the Central Ohio community and create marketing materials that will be used for future FLOW projects, as well as establish partnerships with area businesses and raise funds to support the Linden Township Tree Planting Project.
 As a result of their extraordinary efforts, 55 large trees were planted around Windor STEM Academy and Rosewind Park in the Linden Township neighborhood.
 And their efforts will continue over the next few years with the ultimate goal of planting 700 trees in this area.
 It has been said that “The true meaning of life is to plant trees under whose shade you do not expect to sit.”